echowarp/blender_node_editor_navigation/README.md

 ![Screenshot of new minimap navigation](https://github.com/echowarp/blender_node_editor_navigation/raw/master/doc/img/NavigationPreviewShader.png "Screenshot of new minimap navigation")

+The minimap works in the shader editor and the compositor views.

 # Installation: (Temporary)
 1. Go to the scripting workspace
 2. Add a "new text" at the top